re-framejs/re-framejs/docs/Talking-To-Servers.md

 is explained in detail in the previous tutorials: [Effectful Handlers](EffectfulHandlers.md) and [Effects](Effects.md).

-In the 2nd version, we use the alternative registration function, `reg-event-fx` , and we'll use an "Effect Handler" supplied by this library [https://github.com/Day8/re-frame-http-fx](https://github.com/Day8/re-frame-http-fx).
+In the 2nd version, we use the alternative registration function, `regEventFx` , and we'll use an "Effect Handler" supplied by this library [https://github.com/Day8/re-frame-http-fx](https://github.com/Day8/re-frame-http-fx).
 You may soon feel confident enough to write your own.